saleor/apps/.changeset/curly-zoos-worry.md

 "saleor-app-slack": minor
 ---

-VercelAPL can no longer be set for the app, since its deprecated and will be removed in app-sdk 0.30.0
+VercelAPL can no longer be set for the app since it's deprecated and will be removed in app-sdk 0.30.0